Recent Research Projects

 The research activities conducted by FUB aim at designing, implementing and testing learning techniques for the adaptation of system behavior to user responses to system actions.
 System actions may be recommendations, requests for user preferences, or display of personalized information.
 To achieve these goals we shall first adjust and install recommender and search engine functionality on the main Austrian tourism web site.
 Then we shall design and initiate a series of experiments to analyze the users’ behavior vis-à-vis systematically varied system response.
 This will require the definition of a new model for interaction state representation and its implementation.
 Then we shall incorporate alternative methods of statistical learning into the test system.
 These methods will include Reinforcement Learning approaches to learning dialogue strategies and Bayesian methods to represent and reason on user preferences.

-Partners: ECCA eTourism competence center Austria (Austria), TRC tourism research center Krems (Austria), Österreich Werbung (Austria), Free University of Bozen-Bolzano (Italy), WU Wien (Austria), Donau-Universität Krems (Austria), Europäische Reise-versicherung (Germany), Infoterm International Information Centre for Terminology (Austria), Invent GmgH (Germany), Raiffeisen Informatik RIT (Austria), Xploration GmbH (Austria)
+Partners: ECCA eTourism competence center Austria (Austria), TRC tourism research center Krems (Austria), Österreich Werbung (Austria), Free University of Bozen-Bolzano (Italy), WU Wien (Austria), Donau-Universität Krems (Austria), Europäische Reise-versicherung (Germany), Infoterm International Information Centre for Terminology (Austria), Invent GmgH (Germany), Raiffeisen Informatik RIT (Austria), Xploration GmbH (Austria).

 European Tourist Destination Portal – http://etd.ec3.at - (April 2004 to October 2005)